Last Updated: 17.10.2023

 Some may say surf trip insurance is a boring topic.
 It is definitely an overlooked one in our opinion since we all hope everything goes according to plan and nothing bad happens during our tropical vacation.
 However, travel insurance is a thing you should know about.
 Especially when practicing an extreme sport where cuts, bruises, and minor injuries happen more often than not.

-In terms of vaccines, if you have followed European or US/Canadian vaccination guidelines, you do not need any additional for Bali, Costa Rica and Nicaragua.
-However, if you are heading deep into the jungle in Indonesia or Central America and exploring far beyond our surf camps, you may want to take precaution and check with your doctor about additional recommended vaccines.
+In terms of vaccines, if you have followed European or US/Canadian vaccination guidelines, you do not need any additional for Bali, Costa Rica, and Nicaragua.
+However, if you are heading deep into the jungle in Indonesia or Central America and exploring far beyond our surf camps, you may want to take precautions and check with your doctor about additional recommended vaccines.

 In terms of money and local currency, you can use your credit card or withdraw cash from an ATM (in local currency or dollars) in Costa Rica, Nicaragua, and Bali.
 Not all small local places accept cards.
 So have $20 in cash with you at all times.
 So you will be able to buy a bottle of water or a snack on the beach.
 Visa fees are minimal if any for Costa Rica, Nicaragua, and Bali.
 However, do have some cash to pay those too if the ATM is not working that very moment.